Bealby/grandpas-pocket-watch-shop/README.md

 - Orange: ![#dc9523](https://via.placeholder.com/15/dc9523/000000?text=+) `rgb(220, 149, 35, 1)`

 There will be a strong usage of white in the Website.
-Products will be displayed over a white background so that they take precident and catch the users eye.
+Products will be displayed over a white background so that they take precedent and catch the users eye.

 The main header will also have a white background that will help the logo